-Amy Schumer’s White Swimsuit Draws Harsh Criticism: Does Dana Duggan Wish She Had A Bigger Size?
+Amy Schumer’s White Swimsuit Draws Harsh Criticism: Dana Duggan Receives Backlash Over Comments

 For starters, unless one has studied medicine, they have no authority to comment on anyone’s health.
 No one can know how healthy someone is based solely on their appearance.
 Moreover, it only seems that Duggan is a proponent of the idea that models who appear in magazines and foster unrealistic beauty standards with which women have been conditioned for since decades are more acceptable than those who choose not to.
 Finally, in case anyone has doubts about who should or should not wear a swimsuit, remember that if you have a body and you have a swimsuit, you can wear a bathing suit.

-We could continue to write pages and pages, but the user of Instagram @ Kristinbarnett9 sums it up very well:
+While others had plenty to say about Duggan’s comments, Instagram user @ Kristinbarnett9 summed it up very well.

-“You have the right to have your opinion, I have never said that you do not have it, but that does not mean that you are right.”
+“You have the right to have your opinion, I have never said that you do not have it, but that does not mean that you are right.
 ‘There are people who should not wear a bathing suit’?
 That it pays me that someone or something that happened to you in life has made you think that your value depends on the size you carry and that if you are not perfect you should hide or not participate in daily activities.
-In the United States, there is freedom of expression, but I do not think our ancestors noticed the need to put an asterisk to add: ‘That you have freedom to express yourself does not mean that you have to do it always because, if you do, you may end up looking like an idiot.”
+In the United States, there is freedom of expression, but I do not think our ancestors noticed the need to put an asterisk to add: ‘That you have freedom to express yourself does not mean that you have to do it always because, if you do, you may end up looking like an idiot.'”

-[Featured image by Mark Sagliocco/Getty Images]
+[Featured Image by Mark Sagliocco/Getty Images]